ianballard/aws-prod-ready/README.md

 The template includes automatic generation of OpenAPI specifications from API Gateway definitions.
 These specifications are published to an Amazon CloudFront distribution, making it easy for developers to access and maintain up-to-date documentation for your API.
 This feature streamlines the process of keeping your API documentation in sync with your actual API implementation, ensuring that developers always have accurate and up-to-date information about your API's capabilities and usage.
 Assuming the API stacks have been deployed, follow these steps to view the api definitions with a SwaggerUI:

 1. Set the CloudFront distribution: After deploying the stack, locate the CloudFront distribution URL that serves the API definitions.
+This should be an output of the API Stack.
 Update the client/api-docs/.env file with the appropriate distribution URL.

 2. Install dependencies: Navigate to the client/api-docs directory and run npm install to install the required dependencies for the API documentation viewer.

 3. Start the documentation viewer: From the client/api-docs directory, run npm start to start the documentation viewer.
 This will open a local development server in your default web browser, allowing you to interact with the auto-generated API documentation.

+**NOTE: If the API Stack is deployed and the API specs are not generated or out of date, there was likely a problem with the Custom Resource executions that are supposed to create/update the OpenAPI specifications.
+Please Refer to the Custom Resource Trouble Shooting section for more details.**

 ### GitHub Actions Workflows